openbaton/docs/docs/nfvo-how-to-use-gui.md

 ![Drag&Drop modal][drag_drop]

-After you click on the button **Start** the package will be sent to the _NFVO_ and once the process is finished you will see the package appearing in the list
+After you click on the button **Send All** the packages will be sent to the _NFVO_ and once the process is finished you will see the package appearing in the list

 ![Drag&Drop modal start][drag_drop1]